MichaelCade/90DaysOfDevOps/Days/day57.md

 ### Terraform vs Vagrant

-During this challenge we have used Vagrant which happens to be another Hashicorp open source tool which concentrates on the development environments.
+During this challenge, we have used Vagrant which happens to be another Hashicorp open source tool which concentrates on the development environments.

-- Vagrant is a tool focused for managing development environments
+- Vagrant is a tool focused on managing development environments

 - Terraform is a tool for building infrastructure.